TranNhatTan14/Obsidian/Proverb.md

   - Attention
 ---
 - A picture is worth a thousand words
-- You can’t judge a book by its cover
+- Don’t judge a book by its cover
+- Rome wasn't built in a day
+	- Important things take time to achieve.